mongoid/mongoid-site/README.markdown

 # Notes

-All pages are written in haml, and for consistency must stay that way.
+All pages are written in HAMLintr, and for consistency must stay that way.